dobanov/mon_log_and_send_keywords_to_telegram/README.md

-This programm sends new lines from the log file that contain keyword(s) to telegram chat/bot
+This program sends new lines from the log file containing keywords to the Telegram chat/bot.

 Options:
   --filename   Path to the log file